 - If you have personal acquaintance with the reputed individual surgeon, that’s the best choice.

-Most commonly surgical method for age related cataract is Phaco-emulsification with posterior chamber lens implantation, commonly known as Phaco.
-It’s neither required nor possible in every patients.
-There are other surgical methods also which are required in certain conditions in certain types of patients.
+The most common surgical method for age-related cataract is Phaco-emulsification with posterior chamber lens implantation, commonly known as Phaco.
+It’s neither required nor possible in every patient.
+Certain conditions in a given patient may need other surgical methods.
 You should discuss with your doctor which surgery is best in your situation.
-You should never insist for a particular type of surgery with your doctor.
+You should never insist on a particular type of surgery with your doctor.

 It’s same as surgery.
-Topical anesthesia in which the eye is anesthetized with a drop of anesthetic, is common way the age related cataract is operated, but there are other methods of anesthesia which are required in certain situations.
-You should discuss with your doctor which anesthesia is best in your situation.
-Insisting for surgery under topical anesthesia only, is a bad idea.
+It’s the same as surgery.
+The eye is anesthetized with a drop of anesthetic ( Topical anesthesia ) is the usual way to operate an age-related cataract.
+There are other methods of anesthesia which may be required in certain situations.
+You should discuss with your doctor which anesthesia is best in your case.
+Insisting on surgery under topical anesthesia is a bad idea.

 Posterior chamber lens are commonly used, unless it is not possible to implant that lens in eye due to medical reasons.
 They rigid and fold-able.
 Fold-able lens are better.
 They are available by different brands, and place of manufacturing (Indian /imported).
 Often the imported lens are expensive.
 I could not find a single scientific report which says that visual gain after surgery has any relation with the brand or the place of manufacturing of lens.